 Tuition includes all course materials and online tools used during the course as well as access to course resources after the program is completed and inclusion in the DELP alumni network with access to exclusive events after the program is completed.

-Included in the program tuition for cohorts that are delivered online, the IOG will provide a Quest virtual reality headset system to each participant for use during the duration of the program and will also lend a computer with all required software installed for participants who require it.
+Included in the program tuition for cohorts that are delivered online, the IOG will provide a Quest virtual reality headset system and will also lend a computer with all required software installed for participants who require it.
 Any equipment being provided to participants will be shipped to and from their homes via courier service which IOG will arrange.

 As a not-for-profit, the IOG does not collect HST.